act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 This rule applies to any [document](#https://www.w3.org/TR/dom/#concept-document) where the [document element](#https://www.w3.org/TR/dom/#document-element) is an HTML `<html>` element.

 ## Expectation

+- There is at least one [focusable](#focusable) element within the test target that passes rule [First focusable elements are internal links](https://act-rules.github.io/rules/e53727); and
+- Each [focusable](#focusable) element within the test target that passes rule [First focusable elements are internal links](https://act-rules.github.io/rules/e53727) also passes rule [Link text is descriptive](https://act-rules.github.io/rules/5effbb)

 For each test target, either the outcome of at least one of the following rules is passed: